MokaStudio/MosketchForMaya/README.md

 import mosketch_for_maya
 mosketch_for_maya.start()
 ```
-You can use the Script Editor or put the Python lines above in a shelf button.
-For more information, please refer to Maya's documentation.
+For more information on how to install a Python script, please refer to Maya's documentation.

 When you are done, stop the script:
 ```python